Godsmith/trainfinity3/README.md

 ### Bugs
 - creating track at end of station back diagonally along station removes platform from one too many tracks
-- wagons unloaded in the wrong direction
+- wagons sometimes unloaded in the wrong direction
+  - probably because i don't distinguish between wagon rotated w/e and n/s

 ### In-game upgrades
 - range of stations (start with 1) - though it looks ugly when they are too far from ore